miracle2k/django-assets/docs/index.rst

     {% endassets %}

-That's it, really. ``django-assets`` will automatically merge and compress your bundle's source files the first time the template is rendered, and will automatically update the compressed file everytime a source file changes.
+``django-assets`` will now automatically merge and compress your bundle's source files the first time the template is rendered, and will automatically update the compressed file every time a source file changes.
-If :doc:`ASSETS_DEBUG <settings>` is enabled, then each source file will be outputted individually instead.
+If :data:`~django_assets.settings.ASSETS_DEBUG` is enabled, then each source file will be outputted individually instead.

 Templates only